Wiki · Concept · Last reviewed June 16, 2026

 Research has shown that some jailbreak attacks can transfer across prompts, models, or model families.
 The 2023 paper Universal and Transferable Adversarial Attacks on Aligned Language Models demonstrated automatically generated adversarial suffixes that could induce aligned language models to produce otherwise restricted content.
 That result mattered because it suggested that jailbreaks were not only clever social prompts; they could also be optimized attacks against model behavior.

 Anthropic's 2025 work on Constitutional Classifiers focused on defending against universal jailbreaks by training input and output classifiers from synthetic examples generated under a written constitution.
-Anthropic reported large reductions in successful jailbreaks during controlled red teaming, while also noting practical tradeoffs such as over-refusal and additional inference cost.
-The broader lesson is that jailbreak defense is empirical and adversarial: every stronger defense changes the attack surface rather than ending the problem.
+Anthropic reported substantial reductions in successful jailbreaks during controlled red teaming, while also noting practical tradeoffs such as over-refusal and additional inference cost.
+Its January 2026 follow-up reported a cascade and probe-based design, lower harmless-query refusal rates, roughly 1% estimated compute overhead for one referenced deployment scenario, and no universal jailbreak found in more than 1,700 cumulative red-team hours.
+The broader lesson is still empirical and adversarial: every stronger defense changes the attack surface rather than ending the problem.

 Why It Matters